DrewGalbraith/Thai-X/README.md

 - Recursive desent parsing.

 ## Part-of-speech tagging
-This tool uses python library to do the part-of-speech tagging for Thai.
+This tool uses the [pythainlp.tag](https://pythainlp.github.io/dev-docs/api/tag.html) library for part-of-speech tagging.

 ## Recursive Descent Parsing
 We use NLTK to build a Thai parser that operates on the principles of XBar theory.
 The first step is to create a context-free grammar (CFG).
 This will depend on the rules of X-bar theory, erring on the side of false positives (read: _overgeneration_).
 This is a simple .txt file.
 Then, using NLTK's `parse.RecursiveDescentParser`, all legal interpretations of the sentence are made into trees and offered to the user.
 Note, we limit the specifier count to _, per Thai's syntactic restrictions (_citation_).